I-Love-$\langle c_s^2 \rangle$: Approximately universal relations for the average neutron star stiffness

 \subsection{One-Parameter Families of EoSs: \\ Post-Minkowskian Expansion}

-In the previous subsection, we observed that the emergence of quasi-universality is rooted in the Newtonian limit.
+In the previous subsections, we observed that the emergence of the quasi-universality of the \avgcs -- $C$ relation is rooted in the Newtonian limit and restricted to relatively stiff EoS.
 Furthermore, upon examining the exact solutions in GR, we noted that the contribution of higher-order terms becomes increasingly dependent on the EoS.
 To more precisely quantify the impact of GR on this dependence, we perform a post-Minkowskian expansion for the aforementioned one-parameter families of EoSs, which allows us to systematically study and analyze such effects semi-analytically.